Mine (2016 film): Production

 In 2012, Fabio Guaglione and Fabio Resinaro pitched to Peter Safran the scriptment for Mine.

 Armie Hammer joined the cast of the film on April 30, 2014.
 Guaglione was at first against Hammer's casting, because of his previous "charming" roles and once said to producer Peter Safran that "if [Armie Hammer] stars, the movie's dead".
 However, Safran convinced him by telling him of Hammer's collaborations with famous directors such as David Fincher, Clint Eastwood, and Guy Ritchie, and organizing a meeting with the actor.
 For the role of US Marine Tommy Madison, Guaglione and Resinaro considered over 50 American actors, including Rami Malek, Adam Brody and Chris Zylka, before choosing British actor Tom Cullen.

 The movie was shot in Fuerteventura in the Canary Islands.
 The directors dedicated the film in memory of their location manager, Nikolai Semjevski (1975 - 2015).

 Release

 Mine was released in Italy on 6 October 2016 by Eagle Pictures.
-It was released on April 7, 2017 in the United States by Well Go USA Entertainment, and in United Kingdom by Universal Pictures.
+It was released on April 7, 2017, in the United States by Well Go USA Entertainment, and in United Kingdom by Universal Pictures.

 Critical response

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 17% based on 30 reviews, and an average rating of 3.99/10.
 Its critics consensus reads, "Exhausting when it should be thrilling, Mine squanders a committed performance by Armie Hammer with slack suspense and unfocused storytelling."
 On Metacritic, the film has a weighted average score of 40 out of 100, based on 10 critics, indicating "mixed or average reviews".

-In Europe, the film received more positive reviews.
+In Italy, the film received more positive reviews.
 According to aggregator Mymovies.it, Mine was rated 3.20 stars out of 5.